Stephanie-Chou/foodtruck/README.md

   - Yes, exisiting filters should be applied.

 2. Should all trucks be replaced and rerendered, or should only trucks within the new range be rerendered.
   - Yes, all trucks should be replaced and rerendered.
-The database query is fast since there aren't too many markers.
-With more time, I would do this differently because there is some wait time for query and the markers to render.
-It would require more tracking and computation of bounds as they change.
+The database query doesn't take too long since there aren't too many markers.

 3. How often should new markers be rendered
   - The map bounds of Google Maps update very frequently when a user moves around the map.
 This implementation queries for new trucks every 0.0004 degrees.